pwdel/appletwittersentiment/README.md

 ## Meta Objective

-* The objective of this report is to clearly and concisely document my thoughts working on, "The Apple Computers Twitter Sentiment dataset," project.
+* The objective of this report is to clearly and concisely document my thoughts working on, "The Apple Computers Twitter Sentiment dataset," [project assignment](/assets/assignment/assignment.md).
 * This work is being documented under [Tom Preston Warner's README driven development](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html) methodology.

 ## Project Objective